GabboDeRocca00/DAAI-Project-TaskArithmetic/README.md

 ## Contents

 - **DAAI Project V11.ipynb**: This Jupyter Notebook contains the bulk of the code and is intended to be used on Google Colab.
-- **DAAI Project Folder Structure**: This folder includes subfolders, data, and the structure used to carry out the project.
+- **DAAI Project Folder Structure**: This folder includes subfolders, and the structure used to carry out the project.

 ## How to Use These Files